arunkumar-kannan/BrainMT-fMRI/README.md

 ### 3. Running the Model

 We use [Hydra](https://hydra.cc/) to manage configurations, making it easy to customize runs from the command line.
-The main configuration files are located in the `configs/` directory.
+The configuration files are located in the `configs/` directory.

 #### 📋 Configuration Files